Assistant Professor of Anthropology

-Hannah Lau is an anthropological archaeologist whose research uses zooarchaeological data to examine the relationship between ancient peoples’ animal management practices, the environment, and sociopolitical complexity in Southwest Asia and the South Caucasus.
+Hannah Lau is an anthropological archaeologist whose research uses zooarchaeological data to examine the relationship between ancient peoples’ animal management practices, the environment, and sociopolitical organization.
+Much of her work has focused on exploring these questions in Southwest Asia and the South Caucasus.
+Recently, she has expanded research to include historic period communities in Central New York.

 Ph.D., University of California, Los Angeles